merenkoff/testflightappdeploy/Readme.md

 #Automated iOS project deploy script for testflightapp.com

 Script written in PHP.
-It gives you a list of developer identities and automatically finds a *.mobileprovision file for it.
+It gives you a list of developer identities to select from and automatically finds a *.mobileprovision file for it.
+Or you can specify both in the config.

 Feel free to send me your propositions and improvements.
 Will be useful to launch right after your VCS commit or push.